 "Weaving the Web in and out of the Italian Classroom."
 Presentation to the UVM Board of Trustees, University of Vermont, October 2002.

-Fall 2012-present: Chair of the Department of Romance Languages and Linguistics, University of Vermont
+Spring 2011-Fall 2014: Chair of the Department of Romance Languages and Linguistics, University of Vermont

 Summer 2011: Promotion reviewer for University of California, Los Angeles; promotion reviewer for Washington University, St. Louis

 2009-2010: Honors College Coordinator, College of Arts and Sciences, University of Vermont.

 May 2009: Organized 3 sessions at the Annual Convention of the American Association for Italian Studies: Rome, Capital City 1 (Porta Pia and Its Cultural Legacy); Rome, Capital City 2 (Urban Mythology and Its Fascist Articulations) (also chaired session); Rome, Capital City 3 (City of Travelers, Global Metropolis).

 2007-2010: Faculty Standards Committee, College of Arts and Sciences, University of Vermont (Chair for AY 2007-2008)